News

 Mentor:

-The project "70 Years of DGAP - A Data-Based Retrospective" aims to comprehensively present the historical development and influence of the German Council on Foreign Relations (DGAP) using data-based analyses and visualizations.
-The focus is on the methodical processing and analysis of historical data in order to shed light on central events, thematic focuses or, for example, network dynamics of the DGAP over the last seven decades.
+The project “70 Years of DGAP – A Data-Based Retrospective” aims to comprehensively present the historical development and influence of the German Council on Foreign Relations (DGAP) using data-based analyses and visualizations.
+The focus is on the methodical processing and analysis of historical data to shed light on topics including central events, thematic foci, or the network dynamics of DGAP over the last seven decades.

-A data journalistic approach is used to process historical data, important events and key political events.
-The aim is not only to show developments over time, but also to make the networks and connections that DGAP has established during this period visible.
-Interactive visualizations are intended to help illustrate the reach and influence of the DGAP.
+A data journalistic approach is used to process historical data, important events, and key political events.
+The aim is not only to show developments over time but also to make the networks and connections that DGAP has established during this period visible.
+Interactive visualizations are intended to help illustrate the reach and influence of DGAP.

-Close collaboration with DGAP's communications team will ensure that the results are presented in a clear and accessible way.
-This project aims to provide an engaging overview of DGAP's history and significance, while also serving as an example of the possibilities of innovative data visualization in historical research.
+Close collaboration with DGAP’s communications team ensured that the results were presented in a clear and accessible way.
+This project aimed to provide an engaging overview of DGAP’s history and significance while also serving as an example of the possibilities of innovative data visualization in historical research.

 Mentor: